coreboot/coreboot/Documentation/mainboard/asus/p8z77-m_pro.md

 - If you use the MRC.bin, the NVRAM variable gfx_uma_size may be ignored as IGP's UMA could be reconfigured by the blob

-- Using TianoCore + a PCIe GPU under Windows crashes with an ACPI_BIOS_ERROR fatal code, not sure why.
+- Using edk2 + a PCIe GPU under Windows crashes with an ACPI_BIOS_ERROR fatal code, not sure why.
 Using just the IGP works perfectly